wylie/wyliefisher/src/content/blog/2025-02-09-laptop-or-desktop.md

 And honestly, sticking with what I already have is probably the best choice for my wallet.
 A new laptop might sound tempting, but avoiding a big purchase and making the most of my current setup is a win in itself.

-Did I just talk myself out of doing anything?
+Wait, did I just talk myself out of doing anything?